| | |

 a how to guide for wood floor refinishing, we gave them a white wood flooring look after sanding

-This was my first time attempting wood floor refinishing so there was a bit of trial and error.
-I share these parts with you so hopefully, you can learn from it before tackling it yourself.
+This was my first time attempting wood floor refinishing, so there was a bit of trial and error.
+I share these parts with you so hopefully, you can learn from them before tackling it yourself.

 Sanding Wood Floors

-Two more benefits to the buff sander over the drum is that it gets up close to the edges of the walls and is slightly less expensive to rent.
+Two more benefits to the buff sander over the drum are that it gets up close to the edges of the walls and is slightly less expensive to rent.

 It really was sheer determination to get it inside.
 Once we did, we were laughing and high-fiving that we did it ourselves.

-Though the sander we rented did get up close to the wall, there still was an area it couldn’t reach.
+Though the sander we rented did get up close to the wall, there was still an area it couldn’t reach.
 I used a palm sander around the perimeter of the room where the buff sander didn’t reach.
-Not fun.

 Staining Wood Floors With Pickling Stain